 Yes, in addition to people, there is also a place.

-I can only speak for us and our system, but there is a fair sized world there.
+I can only speak for us, but there is a fair sized world we can visit.
 It contains mountains, oceans, even a big city.
 I could probably write a whole novel about that place (we kind of did – it’s not the same, but it’s similar), but what really matters is that it’s not that different from the world you are used to, just a little more free.

 What’s it like to be in front?